 Optional Emphasis Area

-Whether you're a BA or a BS student, you'll have the opportunity to choose an optional emphasis area, such as:
+Whether you're a BA or a BS student, you'll choose a degree concentration from the following areas:

 - Gender and Culture

 See Anthropology in the UI General Catalog to learn more about required courses for each degree and graduating with honors.

 See Anthropology in the UI General Catalog to learn more about earning a minor in anthropology.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.